User Page

 |---|---|

-| User Details | Includes the name, surname, email address and department of the relevant user. |
+| User details | Shows the user’s profile information, such as name, surname, email address, and department. |

-| Verified | Indicates whether the user has completed the verification process to access the database. |
+| Verified | Indicates whether the user has completed the verification process required to access the database. |

-| Active | An orange check-box with a tick mark indicates the user is active. |
+| Active | An enabled orange check-box with a tick mark indicates that the user is active. |

 Delegating workflows & late escalation